Agoric/documentation/main/zoe/api/zoe-helpers.md

 `exactSwap()` is a special case of `swap()` such that it is successful only if both seats gain everything they want and lose everything they were willing to give.
-Only good for exact and entire swaps where each seat wants everything that the other seat has.
+It is only good for exact and entire swaps where each seat wants everything that the other seat has.
 The benefit of using this method is that the keywords of each seat do not matter.